Do you wake up at night with pain, burning, numbness or tingling in your hands?

 How do I manage the symptoms?

-- With elbow extended and head straight, make a flat palm to the ceiling.
+- With your elbow extended and head held straight, make a flat palm to the ceiling.
+Hold for 5 seconds.

-- Hold five seconds, then tip your head toward your hand and bend your wrist and hand down.
+- Then tip your head toward your hand and bend your wrist and hand down.
+Hold for 5 seconds.

 - Repeat 20 times.

-- With your elbow straight, make a fist and hold 5 seconds.
+- With your elbow straight, make a fist.
+Hold for 5 seconds.

-- Then make a “c” with your hand and hold for five seconds.
+- Then make a “C” with your hand.
+Hold for 5 seconds.

-- Next turn your flat palm up to the ceiling and hold five seconds.
+- Next, turn your flat palm up to the ceiling.
+Hold for 5 seconds.

-- Finally from the palm up position, grab your hand and stretch it down.
+- From the palm-up position, grab your hand and stretch it down.
+Hold for 5 seconds.

-- Now extend your fingers like you are making a claw.
+- Then extend your fingers like you are making a claw.

-- Continue to go from the puppet to claw positions until you feel fatigued.
+- Move from the puppet to claw positions until you feel fatigued.